 In the late Heian period, the House of Minamoto (源) invaded Kyoto during the so-called Genpei Wars (1180–1185, 源平合戦 genpei kassen) between the Minamoto and the Taira (平) clan, resulting in the fall of the latter and the establishment of the Kamakura bakufu under Minamoto no Yoritomo, who seized the power from the central government and the court aristocracy and strengthened the role of the military.

 While the emperor lived a secluded life at court, he could formally still issue imperial orders that had to be obeyed even by the shogun.
 More often than not, the military government pressured the imperial court not to interfere in politics.
 The Kakamura period saw two unsuccessful Mongolian invasions, repelled by the armies of the shogun and adverse elements, as well as the two lines of imperial families striving for power during the Kemmu Restoration (建武の新政 kenmu no shinsei): the line of Emperor Go-Saga (後嵯峨天皇 Go-Saga-tennō) and Emperor Go-Daigo (後醍醐天皇 Go-Daigo-tennō).
-The conflict and the eventual demise of the Kamakura bakufu was triggered by the lack of land to be rewarded after the defeat of the Mongolian invaders.
+The conflict and the eventual demise of the Kamakura bakufu were triggered by the lack of land to be rewarded after the defeat of the Mongolian invaders.

 Muromachi bakufu (1338-1573)

 The Muromachi bakufu, also known as Ashikaga bakufu, was established in Kyoto by Ashikaga Takauji (足利尊氏) in 1336.
-Ashikaga, de-facto leader of the Minamoto clan, was sent by the Kamakura bakufu to surpress the revolt of the Hōjō vassals hailing from the rival Taira clan.
+Ashikaga, the de-facto leader of the Minamoto clan, was sent by the Kamakura bakufu to suppress the revolt of the Hōjō vassals hailing from the rival Taira clan.
 However, Ashikaga turned against the Kamakura bakufu and supported the Imperial court.
 As Ashikaga sided with the court, he had to share more powers, leading to a weakened shogunate.
-His rule started the Nanboku-chō period (1336-1392, 南北朝時代 nanboku-chō jidai), when a Northern and a Southern Court competed for power.
+His rule started the Nanboku-chō period (1336-1392, 南北朝時代 nanboku-chō jidai) when a Northern and a Southern Court competed for power.